 Can Filing for Bankruptcy Stop an AAFES Garnishment?

 A paycheck garnishment can wreak havoc with your family’s finances.
 Although the State of Texas has very pro-debtor garnishment rules that prohibit garnishment, those rules don’t apply to Army & Air Force Exchange Service, or AAFES, debt or a Military Star Card debt.
-These creditors use a federal law that enables them to a garnishment or involuntary allotment on a soldier’s or veteran’s paycheck or retirement check.
-However, debt owed to AAFES and Military Star can be forgiven (discharged) if you file a bankruptcy case.
-Additionally, the involuntary allotments are also automatically stopped when you file a bankruptcy case.
-Filing for bankruptcy case may be your best option.
+These creditors use a federal law that enables them to garnishment or involuntary allotment on a soldier’s or veteran’s paycheck or retirement check.
+However, debt owed to AAFES and Military Star can be forgiven (discharged) if you file a military star card bankruptcy case.
+Additionally, involuntary allotments are also automatically stopped when you file a bankruptcy case.
+Filing for a military star card bankruptcy case may be your best option.

 The good news is that filing for protection under chapter 7 or chapter 13 of the U.S. Bankruptcy Code can stop Military Star and AAFES garnishments.
 As soon as a petition for bankruptcy is filed, these creditors must immediately turn off the involuntary allotment.
-We fax a letter to these creditors and to DFAS (the military payroll department) as soon as we file a soldier or a veteran’s case and tell them that the case has been files and the automatic stay is now in place and they must turn off all involuntary allotments or they are subject to sanctions from the Bankruptcy Court.
-When a Bankruptcy case is filed, all efforts to collect on a debt must immediately cease.
+I fax a letter to these creditors and to DFAS (the military payroll department) as soon as I file a soldier or a veteran’s case and tell them that the case has been filed and the automatic stay is now in place and they must turn off all involuntary allotments or they are subject to sanctions from the Bankruptcy Court.
+When a military star card bankruptcy case is filed, all efforts to collect on a debt must immediately cease.